 Because different groups have different needs, the Teams interface is highly customizable.
 Create channels, organize conversations by topic, and use the Tabs feature to make frequently used files and applications easily accessible.

 The fourth core feature involves the advanced security and compliance capabilities of the Microsoft Cloud.
 Continuous data encryption, multi-factor authentication, and support for established compliance and security standards help keep sensitive data safe.

 Integration with Office 365 is key to adoption and acceptance of Teams and a primary advantage Microsoft has over other tools.
 Because Teams’ collaboration capabilities are integrated with Office productivity apps such as Word, Excel, PowerPoint and SharePoint, as well as Microsoft-owned Skype, users don’t have to sign up for a separate service.
 Teams is included in Office 365 Business Premium and can be added to Office 365 Business subscriptions for an additional fee.

 While many new communication and collaboration tools have been dubbed “email killers” over the years, Microsoft has no plans to kill Outlook.
 Integration with Outlook enables email conversations to be continued in Teams.

 Although Microsoft Teams was initially introduced in November 2016, it didn’t become generally available until March 2017.
 As a result, a December 2016 Spiceworks survey found that just 3 percent of organizations had adopted it.

 However, Teams is expected to be a fast riser.
 In fact, Spiceworks expects it to overtake Slack and Google Hangouts among workplace messaging platforms by the end of 2018.
 Organizations would be well served to begin testing Teams to see how it can improve collaboration.

-Written and composed by one of our Senior Managing Partner, Steve Soper
+Written and composed by Principal, Steve Soper